Things to do in London in 3 days

 Kensington Palace is a grand 17th century house that was first used as a royal residence by King William II and Queen Mary II.

-Despite being a working royal palace, visitors can visit many of the palace's rooms throughout the year.
-There is much to see here and you can easily spend several hours wandering through the maze of rooms.
+Despite being a working royal palace, tourists can visit many of the palace's rooms throughout the year.
+There is a lot to see here and you can easily spend several hours wandering through the maze of rooms.

 Kensington Gardens

 After visiting the palace, I recommend spending some time exploring the surrounding area of Kensington Gardens.
-It is a beautiful green space that is highly recommended for a stroll.
+It's a beautiful green space and a great place to stroll around.

-Probably the most striking monument in the park is the Albert Memorial, a giant memorial to Prince Albert who died of typhoid fever in 1861, leaving his wife, Queen Victoria, badly affected.
+Probably the most striking feature of the park is the Albert Memorial, a giant monument to Prince Albert who died of typhoid fever in 1861, leaving his wife, Queen Victoria, badly affected.

-The tradition of afternoon tea originated in the aristocratic houses of England in the 19th century, and there is no better place to have afternoon tea than in London.
+The tradition of afternoon tea originated in the aristocratic houses of England in the 19th century, and there's no better place to have afternoon tea than in London.

-You'll be spoilt for choice in London, as there are thousands of places serving tea, from casual coffee shops where you can get a cuppa and a scone to luxury hotels offering an incredible tea experience.
+You'll have plenty of options in London: from casual coffee shops where you can get a cuppa and a scone, to luxury hotels offering an amazing tea experience and even on board a sightseeing bus that tours the city of London.

 Victoria & Albert Museum

-The Victoria & Albert Museum, often referred to as the V&A, is one of the world's leading art and design museums.
-The museum's collection is extensive and items range from Chinese embroidery to paintings by John Constable.
+The Victoria & Albert Museum, often known as the V&A, is one of the world's leading art and design museums.

 Last Night in the West End